Rawalpindi Punjab, Pakistan Travel Guide

 Islamabad International Airport (ISB) offers amenities for departing travelers.

-No departure taxes apply are typically levied for international departures for tourists.
-These fees are usually incorporated into how much tickets are.
+No specific exit fees or taxes are typically levied for international departures for tourists.
+These fees are usually incorporated into the price of admission.

-Major bus terminals offer minimal waiting facilities and food stalls for passengers departing by long-distance bus services.
+Major bus terminals offer minimal waiting facilities and food stalls for passengers departing by long-long-haul bus services.

 Given Rawalpindi's inland position, sea or river arrivals and related immigration procedures are not applicable.